averageChad/Gateway58/README.md

 - 👋 Hi, I’m @Gateway58
-- 👀 I’m interested in programing
+- 👀 I’m interested in bill wurtz music
-- 🌱 I’m currently learning how program
+- 🌱 I’m currently learning how to be reasonable
 - 💞️ I’m looking to collaborate with myself
 - 📫 How to reach me: you don't want to reach me